 If you’re a foreigner looking to do business in other countries, the labor cost might be one of your concerns.
 Starting a business in Vietnam will take this concern out of your head because the labor cost of the country is fairly low and competitive.

 Vietnam has a young population and a potential workforce.
 Remarkably, the country’s average wage cost is more competitive than the neighboring countries like China.

 According to statistics, the manufacturing labor cost per hour in China was US$6.5, while in Vietnam the cost is only around US$3, half as much as that of China.

 To get a good idea of how to successfully recruit Vietnamese employees, make sure you check out our Guide to Hiring in Vietnam.

 Vietnam has put significant efforts to improve its legal and institutional framework.

 The regulatory system in Vietnam is supported by an open business environment, transparent investment policies, and favorable profit-based incentives for enterprises.

-If you want to know more about how Vietnamese culture and customs could potentially affect your business, simply check out our overview of Business culture in Vietnam for more information!
+If you want to know more about how Vietnamese culture and customs could potentially affect your enterprise, simply check out our overview of the Business culture in Vietnam for more information!